-- 4.1a The minimum area of any waterfront access lot shall be the greater of: [a] one acre or [b] 800 square feet per residential dwelling unit, individual recreational campsite, or individual lodging unit. - 4.1b A waterfront access lot shall not have less than 200 linear feet of shore frontage for up to 10 residential dwelling units, individual campsites, or individual lodging units with granted rights of use or access.
-Each additional such unit of campsite shall require an additional 20 linear feet of shore frontage. - 4.1c A parking area of 300 square feet adjacent to the waterfront access lot shall be provided for each dwelling unit, recreational campsite, or individual lodging unit located in excess of 1000 feet from the waterfront property to which it has granted access.
+- 4.1a The minimum area of any waterfront access lot shall be the greater of: [a] one acre or [b] 800 square feet per residential dwelling unit, individual recreational campsite, or individual lodging unit.
+The minimum depth of any waterfront access lot shall be one-half the frontage. - 4.1b A waterfront access lot shall not have less than 200 linear feet of shore frontage for up to 10 residential dwelling units, individual campsites, or individual lodging units with granted rights of use or access.
+Each additional such unit or campsite shall require an additional 20 linear feet of shore frontage. - 4.1c A parking area of 300 square feet adjacent to the waterfront access lot shall be provided for each dwelling unit, recreational campsite, or individual lodging unit located in excess of 1000 feet from the waterfront property to which it has granted access.
+The parking area shall not be closer than 100 feet to the reference line.
+The reference line is the edge of the water body at its full volume, from which setbacks, such as the limits of the protected shoreland, are determined.
 Parking shall be permitted only in the designated parking area.